chrismccord/phoenix_chat_example/README.md

 To start your new Phoenix application you have to:

 1. Install dependencies with `mix deps.get`
-2. Start Phoenix router with `mix phoenix.start`
+2. Start Phoenix router with `mix phoenix.server`

 Now you can visit `localhost:4000` from your browser.